-- identify and signpost lessons and directions of travel for member churches - be active agents of heralding enhanced safety and flourishing for our membership, and - ensure all churches recognise the reality which the long process of research, commissions, British Crime Surveys and hundreds of unique surveys into populations across the world have started to clarify.
+- identify and signpost lessons and directions of travel for member churches; - become active heralds of enhanced safety and flourishing for our membership; - ensure all churches recognise the reality which the long process of research, commissions, crime surveys and surveys into populations across the world have started to clarify.

-A paradigm shift has occurred, a Rubicon has been crossed with the UK now coming to a place where it is ratifying the convention - which will drive all Public bodies to be in compliance with the Convention's requirements.
+In the UK, ratifying the convention will drive all public bodies to be in compliance with its requirements.